-Reading With Comprehension
+Reading With Fluency and Comprehension

 What is its purpose?

 The ability to read and understand simple text is one of the most fundamental skills.
 Yet in many countries the majority of students do not understand the meaning of the texts they read even after years of schooling.
-This outcome level indicator measures the proportion of school children who, after 2 years of schooling, are able to read with comprehension.
-It also serves as an accurate indicator of the education system's effectiveness.
+This outcome level indicator measures the proportion of school children who, after 2 years of schooling, are able to read with fluency and comprehension.
+It also serves as an indicator of the education system's effectiveness.

 How to Collect and Analyse the Required Data